mpc-qt/mpc-qt/README.md

 ## Compiling on Windows

-While this program is meant for Linux, it is possible to compile it on Windows due to the largely cross-platform Qt toolkit.
-After cloning this repository, download libmpv from the [mpv windows release page], and extract it somewhere.
+While this program is meant for Linux, it is possible to compile it on Windows with the [MSYS2 edition of Qt Creator] due to the largely cross-platform Qt toolkit.

-Place the libaries for your architechture from mpv-dev.7z (e.g.
-`mpv-dev.7z/32`) into `mpv-dev/lib`.
+Mpc-Qt can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library from mpv.srsfckn.biz.
+To use the prebuilt library after cloning this repository, download libmpv from the [mpv windows release page], and extract it somewhere.
+Place the libaries for your architechture from mpv-dev.7z (e.g. `mpv-dev.7z/64`) into `mpv-dev/lib`.
 Then place the include files from mpv-dev.7z (usually at `mpv-dev.zip/include`) into `mpv-dev/include/mpv`.

-Compile with the mingw32 edition of Qt Creator.
+Compile with the 64bit Qt framework as usual.

 [Media Player Classic Home Cinema]:https://mpc-hc.org/
 [libmpv]:https://github.com/mpv-player/mpv